Call 561-272-0800

 The challenges of using the ASSIST are:

-• Cultural Considerations: Different cultural beliefs about substance use, addiction, and mental health influence how individuals respond to screening questions.
-Language barriers and culturally ingrained stigma affect engagement with the ASSIST screening test, reducing its applicability in diverse populations.
+• Cultural Considerations: Different views on addiction and mental health influence how people respond.
+Language barriers and cultural stigma limit understanding and reduce engagement with the screening process.

 The individuals who should take the ASSIST screening test are those with a history of substance use, individuals with mental health conditions, people at risk due to social or environmental factors, and patients in primary care or addiction recovery programs.